Tri the Hook 2018 wishes to acknowledge the kind support of:

 This is a 22.19 km cycle on country roads.
 Competitors have described this as “very technical” with “a good mix of challenging inclines”.
 The cycle is a loop route on roads open to the public and traffic.
 There is a 20 meter climb at 19km and the final couple of kms are over winding country roadways with with inclines and dips.

-Located at Ashgrove Soccer pitch at the edge of the village of Fethard-on-Sea.
+Located at St Mogues GAA Grounds which is straight through the village of Fethard-on-Sea, up the hill and on the right hand side.
 There is a good finishing chute for a competitive finish with loads of space for a family picnic or photographs; and to wind down.
 Water will be available for competitors.
-It is 2.7km from transition and most of the parking.
-We will be operating 2 x Mini-Buses from transition to the finish line for spectators; and then from the finish line back to parking/transition for competitors and spectators.

 Saturday 18th August 2018